xchar08/xchar08/README.md

 ```
 ### 🤵 About Me

-I am a dedicated STEM student at the University of Texas at Arlington, majoring in Software Engineering and Physics.
+I am a dedicated STEM student at the University of Texas at Arlington, majoring in Software Engineering and Physics and minoring in Mathematics.
 With a strong foundation in both frontend and backend development, I have a keen interest in applying my skills to innovative projects and real-world challenges.
 My academic background includes hands-on experience in machine learning, web development, and competitive programming, alongside practical knowledge in mechanical engineering.

 In my coding journey, I have delved into various technologies and programming languages, including Java, Python, and JavaScript.
 I am particularly passionate about exploring the intersections of AI, data science, and software engineering.
 My projects range from developing neural networks with high accuracy to contributing to collaborative hackathons and CTFs.